Financial Hacks for Millennials: Redefining Retirement Planning

 For many Millennials, the idea of a retirement “nest egg” that hatches at age 65 is obsolete.
 Instead, they’re focused on continuous saving (and spending) to create a lifetime of enjoyable experiences.
 Their philosophy is supported by a growing range of “set it and forget it” digital financial tools, like robo-saving apps and automated deposits.
 But it shouldn’t stop there.
 So, what other strategies can help Millennials achieve their goal of work-life harmony and optimize their financial confidence along the way?

 In terms of flexibility, whole life insurance is worth considering.
 You might know about the financial protection it offers through a death benefit to the people you leave behind.
 That’s only half the story.
-A whole life policy also provides access to cash throughout your lifetime, with guaranteed cash value growth.
+A whole life policy also provides access to cash throughout your lifetime, with guaranteed cash value growth4.
+5.

-The guaranteed cash value accumulates over time and isn’t impacted by fluctuations in the market, so you can count on it to support your priorities: Furthering your education, buying a house, opening a business.
+The guaranteed cash value accumulates over time and isn’t impacted by fluctuations in the market, so you can count on it to help support your priorities: Furthering your education, buying a house, opening a business.
 Or you can use it to supplement your income later in life, during retirement, or otherwise.
-Plus, there’s the potential to receive dividends — money that’s yours to spend, save or invest.4 The younger you are, the less a policy costs — making it a more affordable financial strategy for Millennials.
+Plus, there’s the potential to receive dividends — money that’s yours to spend, save or invest.6 The younger you are, the less a policy costs — making it a more affordable financial strategy for Millennials.

 Brought to you by The Guardian Network © 2018, 2020.
 The Guardian Life Insurance Company of America®, New York, NY